biocore/emp/README.md

 -------------------------------

 * ``data/`` data files used for downstream analysis (biom tables, trees, mapping files, etc)
-  * ``data-urls.txt`` URLs where large data files can be found (e.g., BIOM and tree files) - these are not stored in the repository, due to space limitations
+  * ``data-urls.txt`` URLs where large data files can be found (e.g., BIOM and tree files).
+These are not stored in the repository, due to space limitations.
+You can download all of these files by running ``wget -i data-urls.txt`` from this directory.
     * ``emp-or.tre.gz`` newick-formatted tree corresponding to open reference (or) biom table
     * ``emp-or.biom.gz`` open-reference (or) biom table
     * ``emp-cr.biom.gz`` closed-reference (cr) biom table